psycopg/psycopg/docs/api/pool.rst

    :type timeout: `!float`, default: 30 seconds

    :param max_waiting: Maximum number of requests that can be queued to the
-                       pool.
-Requesting will fail, raising `TooManyRequests`.
+                       pool, after which new requests will fail, raising `TooManyRequests`.
 0 means no queue limit.
    :type max_waiting: `!int`, default: 0

    :param max_lifetime: The maximum lifetime of a connection in the pool, in